ggicci/ggicci.me/content/posts/decode-http-query-params-into-a-struct-in-golang.md

 However, even if we put all the parameters together, we still can't get rid of writing the parsing stuff code.
 Which again challenges the code readability.

-### 2. Implement a generic function to do the parsing stuff.
+### 2. Implement a generic function to do the parsing stuff

 Can we implement a function to parse the URL params automatically for us?
 Once this is feasible, all the redundant parsing stuff code can be removed.
 The code base will finally become clean and tidy.
 Sample code: